gilch/hissp/docs/style_guide.rst

      (print "Hi" x)
      (print "Bye" x))

-Pairs should be kept together.
+Implied groups should be kept together.
 Closing brackets inside a pair can happen in ``cond``, for example.